Decide Your Beneficiaries

 Nominate your preferred beneficiaries

-You may nominate one or more of your dependants or your legal personal representative as the recipient of your BUSSQ pension account in the event of your death.
+You may nominate one or more of your dependants or your legal personal representative as the recipient of your BUSSQ Income account in the event of your death.
 You can choose the type of nomination that best suits your needs, either:

 - A non-binding nomination, or